forked-off/Device-Security-Guidance-Configuration-Packs/README.md

 Follow the instructions on the Endpoint Manager pages for configurating [macOS](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-macos), [iOS](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-ios) and [Android](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-android-for-work) and apply the configurations in the corresponding file.

 #### ChromeOS
 Currently, it is not possible to manage ChromeOS using Microsoft Intune.
+ChromeOS devices can be added to Intune for inventory and basic commands such as Wipe, Deprovision, Lost Mode and Restart.

 ### Jamf Pro